 2.2.
 Board Policy R341, Computing Systems Programs

 2.3.
 Board Policy R343, Information Management

+2.3 Center for Internet Security Critical Security Controls

+R345-X. Scope

 R345-3.
 Definitions

 3.1.
 Acceptable Use Policy: Defines User conduct for appropriate use of the Institution’s IT Resources.

 3.2.
 Administrative Access: Any account or other access mechanism that permits a Data Steward, Data Custodian, IT Resource administrator, or User to control an IT resource and/or grants functional access to multiple records of Confidential Data.

+3.X The CIS Critical Security Controls: A prescriptive, prioritized set of cybersecurity best practices and defensive actions that can help prevent the most pervasive and dangerous attacks, and support compliance in a multi-framework era.
+These actionable best practices for cyber defense are formulated by a group of IT experts using the information gathered from actual attacks and their effective defenses.
+The CIS Controls provide specific guidance and a clear pathway for organizations to achieve the goals and objectives described by multiple legal, regulatory, and policy frameworks.

 3.3.
 Critical IT Resource: An IT Resource which is required for the continuing operation of the institution and/or its colleges and departments, including any IT Resource which, if it fails to function correctly and/or on schedule, could result in a major failure of mission-critical business functions, a significant loss of funds, or a significant liability or other legal exposure.
 For example, General Ledger monthly financial reporting may be considered non-Critical IT Resources by the institution, but financial reporting at fiscal year-end may be considered a Critical IT Resource.

 3.4.
 Disaster: Any event or occurrence that prevents the normal operation of a Critical IT Resource(s).